 Regulatory actions for April 21, 2026

-Regulatory snapshots for biopharma and med tech in Asia-Pacific, including global submissions and approvals, and other regulatory decisions and designations: Airs Medical, Daiichi Sankyo, Immutep, Leo, Mabwell, Merck, Reach Surgical.
+Regulatory snapshots for biopharma and med tech, including global submissions and approvals, and other regulatory decisions and designations: Astellas, Bracco, Conavi, Debiopharma, GSK, Orion, Pasithea, Specialised.

 Briefs